What Are Training Zones? How to Calculate & Use Them

 Use your Heart Rate

 Maybe you can see what the problem is with this method (not all 29-year-olds will have the same training zones).
-So it’s only really used for beginners or as an educated guess if you don’t know anything about your training capacity.
+So it’s only really used for beginners or as an educated guess if you don’t know anything at all about your physiology or training capacity.

 Talk Test

 This is easy and one that coaches and athletes love to use.
 You should be able to hold an easy conversation in zone 1.
 It will be difficult but possible to hold a conversation in zone 2.
 And in zone 3, you can’t talk and need to concentrate on getting enough oxygen into your body.
-It’s not the most accurate, but it’s practical.
+It’s not the most accurate way to know what zone you're in, but it’s the most practical one.

 How to Use Training Zones